artnoi43/rfc/README.md

 # rfc

-rfc is a Rust rewrite of gfc
+rfc is a Rust clone of gfc.